dev126712/aiops-log-analysis/README.md

 # AIOps Log Analysis & Anomaly Detection
 This project demonstrates a production-grade AIOps pipeline.
 It features a modular Linux-based telemetry generator (Bash) paired with an unsupervised Machine Learning engine (Python) that detects system anomalies and routes alerts to Slack.

-#### Why bash script?
-- To demonstrate my bash skill like file I/O operations and persistent data storage managements, script-to-script execution.
-Other example can be a bash script that check the health of a machine and send alert to Slacks if the AI feels an anomaly and something is about to break.
-Automate the script that run in the background at specific times or intervals automated with the cron deamon on linux based machine.

-he goal is to move from reactive monitoring (waiting for things to break) to predictive observability (identifying unusual patterns before they cause downtime).
 ## Bash Script:
 ```` bash
 ./main.bash user.txt